Persol PO3019S Review 2026: The Steve McQueen Sunglasses Worth $270?

 As an Amazon Associate, I earn from qualifying purchases.

 Persol PO3019S is one of the most enduring icons in premium sunglasses — an Italian-made frame with Mazzucchelli acetate, the brand’s signature Meflecto temple system, and a supreme hinge mechanism that has been in continuous production since the 1960s.
 The frame was worn by Steve McQueen in The Thomas Crown Affair (1968) and has remained the definitive expression of Italian sunglasses craftsmanship in the accessible luxury tier.
 At approximately $270, it competes directly with Maui Jim Peahi and sits above Ray-Ban New Wayfarer.
-After examining the construction, lens quality, fit, and long-term value, here’s what we found.
+See how all three compare in our luxury sunglasses comparison.

 At a Glance